zedlopez/ifm/Examples/TheQueenOfSheba.md

 ```

-And now we have a game that will accept (though not always respond very sensibly to) questions of almost any form we might put to another character: ``ask solomon what rain`` IS will be answered, but then again, it won't be distinguished from, say, ``ask solomon whether this persistent rain`` IS A ``divine punishment`` OR ``what``.
+And now we have a game that will accept (though not always respond very sensibly to) questions of almost any form we might put to another character: ``ask solomon what rain is`` will be answered, but then again, it won't be distinguished from, say, ``ask solomon whether this persistent rain is a divine punishment or what``.

 All the same, a system that allowed the player a bit more specification of questions than simple keyword-use might be useful in a mystery game, for instance, where we might want to let our detective conduct inquiries into specific details.
-An alternative approach to the rather free one above would be to force the player to use only questions of the form ``what`` IS ``rain``? or ``who are you``?: this would cut down on false-positive matches.
+An alternative approach to the rather free one above would be to force the player to use only questions of the form ``what is rain``? or ``who are you``?: this would cut down on false-positive matches.
 But we might still choose to store the responses in a table of this type.